Xitaorz/Resonate/README.md

    cd server
    docker-compose up
    ```
-The production database should be automatically loaded to the database when running docker-compose up.
+The production dataset should be automatically loaded to the database when running docker-compose up.

 2. **Start the frontend** (in another terminal):
    ```bash